Ashby West Lot TOD

 Click here to see more information

-BART and the City of Berkeley want to ensure all stakeholders interested in future transit-oriented development at the Ashby BART station are involved, informed, and provide input.
+BART and the City of Berkeley want to ensure all stakeholders interested in the transit-oriented development at the Ashby BART station are involved, informed, and provide input.
 Below is a list of organizations that have been active in this discussion to date.
-If you represent an organization that is interested in engaging in the Ashby TOD planning process, please reach out to [email protected].

 Community Services United - Berkeley Flea Market